Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Snippets/ShaderProperties/Autodesk-Interactive-Metallic.md

-Determines how metal-like the surface is.
-If you enable **UseMetallicMap**, HDRP ignores this property.
+Determines how metal-like the surface is.<br/>If you enable **UseMetallicMap**, HDRP ignores this property.